UsefulAnd/lobotomy/README.md

 ## Installation

-Lobotomy was developed on Homebrew's Python 2.7.*
+Lobotomy was developed on Homebrew's Python 2.7.*, but should still work on other flavors of NIX.

+### OS X

 Download Hombrew: